Thousands forced to evacuate in Florida as Helene threatens to become the strongest storm to hit the US in over a year - KESQ

 “If you don’t do something, you’re going to get it,” Howard Rabe told CNN affiliate WFTS.
 “We’ve been through a lot of these in all the years we’ve been here.”

-Over in Sanibel, one couple who met during Hurricane Ian in 2022 and nearly lost everything are now going to weather Tropical Storm Helene together, CNN affiliate WINK reported.
+Over in Sanibel, one couple who met during Hurricane Ian in 2022 and nearly lost everything are now going to weather Helene together, CNN affiliate WINK reported.

 Before Ian, Michele Vikartofsky and Larry Leventhal were strangers.